divadde/GaV/README.md

 # ABCU Benchmark — Aspect-Based Column Understanding

 **ABCU (Aspect-Based Column Understanding)** is a benchmark created for the homonymous paper introducing this novel task.
-ABCU focuses on the **semantic interpretation of table attributes**, aiming to uncover what each column represents in the real world and how its values are expressed, aggregated, or related to others.
+ABCU focuses on the **semantic interpretation of table attributes**, aiming to uncover what each column represents in the real world and how its values are expressed, aggregated, or related to others, according to specified **semantic aspects**.

 ---